Skip to main content

 Carbon Dynamics Following An Experimental Regeneration Harvest in a Southern Appalachian Mixed Oak Forest

-Researchers will leverage an established experiment in the Southern Appalachian region and expand existing objectives by adding fine-grained empirical measurements.
-This project will provide quantitative descriptions of the spatial and seasonal patterns of soil carbon dynamics immediately following a thinning operation and parameterization for ecosystem process models to simulate long-term potential outcomes.
+This project will describe the effects of regeneration harvests in mixed-oak forests on carbon storage.
+Forest ecosystem sustainability requires practices that support multiple ecosystem services.
+The careful tracking of carbon pools and fluxes is essential to compare and evaluate carbon consequences among management options.
+This project will leverage an established experiment in the Southern Appalachian region and expand existing objectives by adding fine-grained empirical measurements.
+It will also provide quantitative descriptions of the spatial and seasonal patterns of soil carbon dynamics immediately following a thinning operation and parameterization for ecosystem process models to simulate long-term potential outcomes.

 Jodi Forrester (Director)